MORGIN.AI

 Compare two persuasive messages

-Both messages are written for the same target in the same situation, so the comparison is local and behavior-facing.
+Both messages are written for the same person in the same situation, so the comparison stays fair and concrete.

 3. 03